 Keep walking in this lane until you come across this Jain temple on a crossing.
 The temple is one of the historic & prominent Jain temples of Jaipur belonging to the Shwetmber sect of Jainism.
 It is called Sri Suparasnath Bada Jain Temple and is incredibly charming.

 Jain temples are noted for being incredibly ornate and beautiful.
-Take a look at this picture from another Jain temple which I posted on Instagram some time ago.
+Here is a picture from another Jain temple in Jaipur.

 Many old Jain temples have beautiful and detailed frescoes.
 The focus is not on the idol which is usually made out of white marble rather on the walls and ceiling.